Armed Forces Support

 How local people already support the Armed Forces community

-Dover District Council is commited to working with partners to make sure no serving personel or veteran and their family are disadvantaged as a result of serving in their country.
+Dover District Council is committed to working with partners to make sure no serving personal or veteran and their family are disadvantaged as a result of serving in their country.

-Dover District Councils pledge to demonstrate and advocate support to the defence and Armed Forces Community and encouarage others to do the same.
+Dover District Councils pledge to demonstrate and advocate support to the defence and Armed Forces Community and encourage others to do the same.

-The Royal British Legion is looking for volunteers to support its work with the local Armed Forces Community.
+The Royal British Legion is looking for volunteers to support its work with the local Armed Forces Community, there are many ways you can volunteer with them and you don'tneed to be a member of the armed forces community to volunteer please see the link here for further information.

 Respect, support and fair treatment